EmirK102/Product-Review-Sentiment-Classification-for-E-commerce-Platforms/How_you_can_use_it.md

 Preferably, to save the model and not have to redownload it every time, you can run in the terminal: docker save -o libretranslate.tar libretranslate/libretranslate:latest

-Next step is to download the folder in the repository titled "project_model".
-In it is the rest of everything needed.
+Next step is to download the folder in the repository titled "project_model".We couldn't upload it to github as it's too big, but you can find it on this google drive link:  In it is the rest of everything needed.
 The python script titled multilingual_sentiment_classifier.py can be run by itself for demonstrative purposes or can be imported to be used in another script.
 Just make sure that in whichever folder multilingual_sentiment_classifier.py is, so are the other model files, or you could edit it to always look for the other files in a specific directory instead of the one it is currently located in.